 Learn how to draw a great looking Watermelon Slice with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Watermelon Slice.
+By following the simple steps, you too can easily draw a perfect Watermelon Slice.

 The watermelon is a favorite summer fruit.
 The plant, a tropical gourd, probably originated in sub-Saharan Africa.
 The watermelon has a long history.
 The ancient Asian Sanskrit language has a specific word for it, and it can be seen in some ancient Egyptian art.